Article 32 GDPR

 "Confidentiality" is not only a technical notion but a GDPR principle established in Article 5(1)(f) GDPR.
 It entails safeguarding information from unauthorized disclosure, allowing access to confidential data and information solely by authorized individuals through approved means.
 Measures implemented to ensure or facilitate confidentiality include data encryption, access control systems, permissions, and authentication based on one or multiple factors.[23]

-The term "availability" refers to the likelihood that a technical system will fulfill specific requests within an agreed-upon timeframe.
+The term "availability" refers to the likelihood that a technical system will fulfill specific requests within an agreed-upon time-frame.
 Systems and services are considered available if they can be used at any given time.
 When systems and services are unavailable, controllers and processors are unable to maintain control over the personal data processed through them.
 Impairments to availability can range from minor delays in usability to complete system failures that last for an extended period.
 Various factors can contribute to such impairments, including defective hardware, faulty software, power supply issues, or disrupted network connections.
-To ensure availability, diverse security measures may need to be implemented, such as providing complete replacement systems or individual backup systems, emergency power supplies, and conducting regular functional tests.[20]
+To ensure availability, diverse security measures may need to be implemented, such as providing complete replacement systems or individual backup systems, emergency power supplies, and conducting regular functional tests.[26]

 Companies will also have to ensure the "resilience" of the systems and services related to processing.
 The GDPR does not describe which measures contribute positively to resilience.
 In IT, resilience is the ability of an information system to continue to: (i) operate under adverse conditions or stress, even if in a degraded or debilitated state, while maintaining essential operational capabilities; and (ii) recover to an effective operational posture in a time frame consistent with mission needs.[27]
 In other words, it is about the tolerance and compensatory ability of a system against disturbances.

-Example: Suppose there is a network consisting of multiple nodes.
+For example: Suppose there is a network consisting of multiple nodes.
 If one of the network nodes is targeted and disrupted by an attack, the system demonstrates resilience if the overall functionality of the network remains unaffected because another network node seamlessly takes over its function.
 In this scenario, the system's resilience is evaluated based on its ability to withstand a certain number of attacks without experiencing significant functional limitations.
-This measurement, known as "k-resilience," quantifies the system's capability to handle multiple attacks while maintaining its operational integrity.[22]
+This measurement, known as "k-resilience," quantifies the system's capability to handle multiple attacks while maintaining its operational integrity.[28]

-Resilience measures involve minimizing attack possibilities, such as by implementing essential functionality and promptly installing security updates to improve systems security.
+Resilience measures involve minimising attack possibilities, such as by implementing essential functionality and promptly installing security updates to improve systems security.
 Additionally, detecting attacks or disruptions and responding appropriately is crucial.
 Training employees to identify issues and learn from mistakes is also important.
-Processing should be designed to minimize damage during incidents, such as by transitioning to a fail-safe mode or automatically disconnecting from the Internet in given cases.
-Creating opportunities for intervention, including human intervention, can further enhance resilience.[23]
+Processing should be designed to minimise damage during incidents, such as by transitioning to a fail-safe mode or automatically disconnecting from the Internet in given cases.
+Creating opportunities for intervention, including human intervention, can further enhance resilience.[29]

 (c) Ability to restore availability and access to personal data in a timely manner

 The expression "in a timely manner" does not establish a specific deadline, as the timeline depends on the factual circumstances and the seriousness of the issues the controller is dealing with.
-However, this wording must be understood as indicating that the controller shall restore availability and access "as soon as possible".[25]
+However, this wording must be understood as indicating that the controller shall restore availability and access as soon as possible.[32]

-(d) Regularly testing, assessing and evaluating...
+(d) Regularly testing, assessing and evaluating

 As the wording of this provision suggests, these are not measures that directly protect data and systems security.
 These are instead "meta-measures" aiming at guaranteeing that security systems continue to be effective from a dynamic perspective, namely through time.
 Typical example here is a test where IT experts simulate an external attack, in order to evaluate the response of pre-existing security mechanisms.[34]
 The GDPR does not specify a time framework for such testing operations.
 However, frequency in checks mainly depends on the type of risks that a given system must face and the ongoing technological developments in the field concerned.[35]